abrady/Vulk/README.md

 why don't I write it as a separate file and just load that?

-* remove it from BuiltPipelineDef
+* remove it from PipelineDef
 * load it in VulkResources
 * connect the two